All parents know it: the infamous saga of the stroller search.

 Chicco no longer makes a classic umbrella stroller, but the Chicco Mini Bravo is as close as you can get to it.
-It’s a great, compact option for pushing around the airport, city sightseeing and general travels.
+It’s a compact, foldable option for pushing around the airport, city sightseeing and general travels.
 The backrest is easy to push back with just one free hand and reclines nearly to flat.
-And parents love that this stroller stands on its own when you fold it up — no more awkward moments as the stroller falls over onto fellow boarding passengers while you wait for the agents to gate check it or try to keep it propped against a wall!
+And parents love that this stroller stands on its own when you fold it up—no more awkward moments as the stroller falls over onto fellow boarding passengers while you wait for the agents to gate check it or try to keep it propped against a wall!

 2. gb Pockit Stroller

 Said to be the world’s smallest folding stroller, the gb Pockit Stroller is the umbrella stroller of our dreams.
 Roll it right onto the airplane, then break it down in a matter of seconds and stow it with ease—this baby (the stroller, not the baby!) even fits under the seat in front of you.
 The stroller weighs less than 10 pounds, but can hold kids up to 55 pounds, with adjustable harnesses that grow with your child.
 And the two front wheels can be locked or put on swivel, depending on your pushing needs.

 3. UPPABaby G Luxe